byu-dml/d3m-dynamic-neural-architecture/README.md

 # Dynamic Neural Architecture (DNA)

 This repository contains a system for evaluating metalearning systems on a meta-dataset (a dataset containing info about machine learning experiments on datasets).
+The meta-dataset was generated using the infrastructure created by Data Driven Discovery of Models (D3M), see https://gitlab.com/datadrivendiscovery.
-Models range from the simple (random, linear regression) to the complex (deep neural networks, AutoSKLearn) and are evaluated on numerous metric (see `dna/metrics.py`).
+Models range from the simple (random, linear regression) to the complex (deep neural networks, AutoSKLearn) and are evaluated on various metrics (see `dna/metrics.py`).

 ## Instructions for use:
-0. Setup the python enviroment (`python3 install -r requirements.txt`)
+0. Setup the python enviroment (`pip3 install -r requirements.txt`)
-1. The command `bash main.sh` will run all the models available with the configuration shown in `__main__.py`.
-To run one model, run a command similar to the ones being run in `main.sh`.
+1. `main.sh` contains examples of how to run each metalearning model.
+A more complete description of how to run a model can be found by running `python3 -m dna --help` or by inspecting `dna/__main__.py`.

 ## Configuration and results
-2. To edit the models being run, edit `main.sh` (options are located in `__main__.py`).
-Model specific config (such as batch size, learning rate, and number of epochs) can be found in `model_configs/_model_name_`.
-3. The full dataset will be available at this link: `link_no_yet_ready`.
-Place it next to the small dataset at `data/complete_classification.tar.xz`, uncommenting out lines 3-10 and commenting out lines 13-20.
-4. Results are found in `dev_results/_name_of_your_model_run_/` where `_name_of_your_model_run_` can be found printed out at the top of the `bash main.sh` command.
+1. Models are configured using JSON files, mapping function names to arguments like batch size, learning rate, and number of training epochs.
+Examples can be found in `model_configs/<model name>_config.json`.
+2. There are two meta-datasets available, `data/complete_classification.tar.xz` and `data/small_classification.tar.xz`.
+The smaller is a subset of the larger for development purposes.
+The first few lines of `main.sh` show how to use either dataset.
+3. Complete results of running a metalearning model on the meta-dataset are written to the directory specified by the `--output-dir` flag and contain the arguments used to reproduce the results, model predictions, scores, plots, and any other model outputs such as model parameters.

 ## How to contribute a new model:
-0. Add your new model code to `dna/models/_your_model_name_.py`.
+1. Add your new model code to `dna/models/_your_model_name_.py`.
 It should inherit from the base classes of the tasks it can perform (RegressionBase, RankingBase, SubsetBase).
-1. Please add tests to `tests/test_models.py`.
+2. Please add tests to `tests/test_models.py`.
-1. Once the model inherits from those classes and overrides their methods, the model should be imported and added to the list found in the function `get_models` of the file `dna/models.py`.
-You can then run your model from the command line, or by adding it to `main.sh`
+3. Once the model inherits from those classes and overrides their methods, the model should be imported and added to the list found in the function `get_models` of the file `dna/models.py`.
+4. You can then run your model from the command line, or by adding it to `main.sh`

 ## How to contribute a new metric:
 0. Add your metric code to `dna/metrics.py`.
 1. Please add tests to the file `tests/test_metrics.py`.
-2. Add your metric to the code found in `dna/problems.py` under the respective task the metric goes under (for example, the spearman metric is found under `RankProblem`).
-Add the results to the json dictionary returned from the function.
+2. The metrics are computed in `dna/problems.py`, in the appropriate problem class's `score` method, e.g. the Spearman Correlation Coefficient is computed with the `RankProblem`.
 3. You can see your metric in action by running a model from the command line, or by running `main.sh`.